root-project/root/tree/ntuple/v7/doc/specifications.md

 #### std::variant<T1, T2, ..., Tn>

 Variants are stored in $n+1$ fields:
-  - Variant mother field with one column of type Switch; the dispatch tag points to the principal column of the active type
+  - Variant parent field with one column of type Switch; the dispatch tag points to the principal column of the active type
   - Child fields of types `T1`, ..., `Tn`; their names are `_0`, `_1`, ...

 The dispatch tag ranges from 1 to $n$.